 The major reason why your recorded videos refuse to play is that they have been corrupted.
 Corruption, in turn, arise from different causes.
 For instance, whenever you are recording videos on a low battery, chances are that your device will shut off hence interfering with the whole process.
 At other times, your recorded video file will not be available due to file renaming or moving to different locations.
 If the video is at an external storage device, ejecting the device without following the standard procedure could also lead to corruption.
 The video file can also get infected by external threats like malware.
 Luckily, you can still fix your video, and get rid of them can’t play video error.
 This can be done through the following.

 Method 1.
-Conducting a Device Restart
+Restart the Device

 This is deemed the simplest fix of your recorded video files.
 Restarting the device comes in handy especially if the recorded video refused to play due to upgrades or maintenance or if you had moved it to a different location.
 Sometimes the recorded video might be too large hence a restart lacks to do the trick.
 If this is the case, strive to reduce the strain on your computer before opening the video.
 This can be done by heading over to the control panel, click the display, and then the settings tab.
 The next thing is to click on advanced settings and then 'troubleshoot’.
 Drag the hardware acceleration leftwards which helps reduce the strain on the computer.

 Method 2.
 Restart the Windows Audio Endpoint Builder Service